Jeff Hawke: Publication history

 In 1969, following a number of stresses and pressures, William Patterson's contract to write Jeff Hawke came to an end.
 He was not in good mental health and remained in London, separated from his family who stayed in Perth.
-Willie Patterson's physical health also was affected and he died in 1986, aged only 57 years old.
+Willie Patterson's physical health was also affected and he died in 1986, aged only 57 years old.
 He was laid to rest in Kensal Green cemetery, attended by his daughters Chrys Muirhead and Frances Patterson, and Sydney Jordan.
 The 1986 Titan Books republication of Jeff Hawke, Book Two, contains a testimonial to the life of Willie Patterson, by Sydney Jordan.

 Jordan took back care of both stories and drawings, but without Patterson the quality of the strip declined again.
 Finally, on 18 April 1974 the Daily Express published its last Jeff Hawke strip.

 In 1977, however, comics artist Brian Bolland was approached by Jordan to ghost some episodes, and remarked that by this point fellow artist - "active in the days of comic fandom" and soon to turn professional - Paul Neary had "already done quite a few."
 Bolland drew 15 episodes, and "Syd touched up some of the faces, a few details here and there, to make them look a bit more like him."
 By this point, "although the Express owned the rights to the strip, they were not printing it," but since it had a strong European following, these new episodes (Bolland believes) "got collected in anthologies in French and Spanish," but not in the UK except briefly in "the fanzine Eureka."

+Lance McLane

 Jordan later tried to revamp the character by publishing a similar strip called Lance McLane in the Scottish newspaper Daily Record.
-After this failed to catch on, Jordan came up with a plot hole in which McLane transformed himself into Hawke.
+After this failed to catch on, Jordan came up with a plot device in which McLane transformed himself into Hawke.
 However the resuscitated strip never recovered the original brilliance of the Patterson period: Jordan left more and more work to his unnamed helpers, and rapidly the strip fell into oblivion.